royal317/Build-CAPM-Model-By-Using-Python/README.md

 # Variables used:
 The model is based on the relationship between the asset's beta coefficient (specifically the PFE stock), the risk-free interest rate (specifically the 10-year US Treasury bill rate), and the risk premium of stocks and markets.
-CAPM formula
+-CAPM formula
-R = Rf + β*(Rm - Rf
+- R = Rf + β*(Rm - Rf
 In there:
-R: Expected return on a security.
+- R: Expected return on a security.
-Rf: (Risk-free rate) risk-free interest rate.
+- Rf: (Risk-free rate) risk-free interest rate.
-β: measures a stock's sensitivity to market fluctuations.
+- β: measures a stock's sensitivity to market fluctuations.
-Rm: (Required market return) expected return of the market.
+- Rm: (Required market return) expected return of the market.
-Rm- Rf: (Risk premium) Equity market premium.
+- Rm- Rf: (Risk premium) Equity market premium.